openethereum/js-libs/packages/light.js/docs/concepts/light-client-development.md

 ## Current Dapp Development Patterns

-If you are a dapp developer, you are probably used to work with a remote full node on the backend:
+If you are a dapp developer, you are probably used to work with a remote full node on the backend, which you connect to with [`web3.js`](https://github.com/ethereum/web3.js/):

 - either via MetaMask: `web3js = new Web3(web3.currentProvider);`, which internally connects to INFURA.
 - or connecting to INFURA directly: `web3js = new Web3(new Web3.providers.HttpProvider('https://mainnet.infura.io'));`.

-Behind the scenes, there are a couple of differences when developing a dapp with a light node:

-- The Light Client has no pending blocks or pending transactions.
-- It actually doesn't have the state at all, so cannot verify and propagate incoming transactions.
-- No block bodies (so no transactions), so we cannot fetch transaction data fast.

-Basically, it means that a all JSONRPC calls that require some state, transaction or block data, will require a network call.

-From the developer's perspective, the JSONRPC call is the same; behind the scenes, the dapp will send a JSONRPC request to the Light Client, and the latter will ask its peers (through the network) for the result.
-The network latency should be taken into account when developing a dapp for the Light Client.

-### Remote Full Node vs Light Client as a backend

-If you are already using a remote node today, then the code and the app's UX shouldn't be very different if you switch to a Light Client.
-Both methods require a network latency to resolve most JSONRPC calls.

-Therefore, the patterns of developing your dapps shouldn't be very different, we're exploring some of them here.

-Please note that there are at least two advantages of using a Light Client:

-- we don't use a centralized backend to fetch data we need.
-- we verify the data we receive, instead of blindy trusting the backend.

-But today, it is easier to get started with a remote full node like INFURA.
+So all your JSONRPC requests require a network call.
+As such, some patterns for making these requests start to appear.
+Let's explore some of them, the use case is we want to constantly show the latest balance of an ERC20 token.

-### Example of naive polling, which doesn't work well
+### 1. Example of naive polling, which doesn't work well

 For example, if you want to fetch the latest ERC20 token balance, the following piece of code (which might actually work), doesn't make sense: